-memory reduction methodologies [7, 15, 17, 23, 30] have been proposed.
-These methodologies reduce the memory cost of CNNs significantly and thus enable for fitting of a memory-costly CNN-based application into the limited memory of an edge device.
+The deployment of state-of-the-art CNN-based applications often involves hosting one or more memory-costly CNNs on a target edge device, whereas the memory budget of edge devices is quite limited.
+Thus, it may occur that a CNN-based application does not fit into the limited memory budget of a target edge device.
+To tackle this problem, CNN memory reduction methodologies [7, 15, 17, 23, 30] have been proposed.
+These methodologies reduce the memory cost of CNNs significantly and thus allow fitting of a memory-costly CNN-based application into the limited memory of an edge device.

 The most common of these methodologies are pruning and quantization methodologies such as the methodologies reviewed in surveys [6, 7, 11, 30].
 These methodologies reduce the number or precision of CNN parameters, thereby reducing the CNN memory cost and increasing the CNN throughput.
-However, at high CNN memory reduction rates these methodologies may decrease the CNN accuracy.
+However, at high CNN memory reduction rates, these methodologies may decrease CNN accuracy.

-Orthogonal to the pruning and quantization methodologies, the methodologies in [15, 17, 23] reuse platform memory allocated to store intermediate CNN computational results produced by the CNN layers.
-These methodologies do not change the CNN parameters and therefore enable to further reduce the CNN memory cost without decreasing the CNN accuracy.
-To achieve high CNN memory reduction and avoid substantial decrease of the CNN accuracy, one can combine the CNN pruning and quantization methodologies with the CNN memory reuse methodologies.
-Existing CNN memory reuse methodologies are however unfit for some CNN-based applications.
+Orthogonal to the pruning and quantization methodologies, the methodologies in some works [15, 17, 23] reuse platform memory allocated to store intermediate CNN computational results produced by the CNN layers.
+These methodologies do not change the CNN parameters and therefore allow to further reduce CNN memory cost without decreasing CNN accuracy.
+To achieve high CNN memory reduction and avoid substantial decrease of CNN accuracy, one can combine CNN pruning and quantization methodologies with CNN memory reuse methodologies.
+However, existing CNN memory reuse methodologies are unfit for some CNN-based applications.

-For example, CNN buffer reuse methodologies such as the methodologies in [15, 23] reuse platform memory allocated to store intermediate CNN computational results produced by different CNN layers.
-Thus, these methodologies reduce the CNN memory cost at no expense.
-However, these methodologies are not suitable for applications that utilize several CNNs, e.g. [26, 27, 29], or CNN-based applications exploiting task-level (pipeline) parallelism [18, 31] available within the CNNs.
+For example, CNN buffer reuse methodologies (e.g., [15, 23]) reuse platform memory allocated to store intermediate CNN computational results produced by different CNN layers.
+Thus, these methodologies reduce CNN memory cost at no expense.
+However, these methodologies are not suitable for applications that utilize several CNNs (e.g., [26, 27, 29]) or CNN-based applications exploiting task-level (pipeline) parallelism [18, 31] available within the CNNs.
 Moreover, these methodologies are not very efficient for CNNs with residual connections, such as ResNets [12] and DenseNets [14], that have to simultaneously store large amounts of intermediate CNN computational results.

-In addition, the CNN memory reuse methodology proposed in [17] reuses platform memory allocated for different partitions of input data processed by the CNN layers.
-This methodology does not reduce the CNN accuracy.
-Instead, it involves CNN memory-throughput trade-off caused by synchronization among the CNN input data partitions.
-As noted in [17], the rapidly growing computational power of edge devices, allowing for high CNN throughput, makes the memory-throughput trade-off preferred over the memory-accuracy trade-off for many state-of-the-art CNN-based applications.
+In addition, the CNN memory reuse methodology proposed in our earlier work [17] reuses platform memory allocated for different partitions of input data processed by CNN layers.
+This methodology does not reduce CNN accuracy.
+Instead, it involves a CNN memory-throughput trade-off caused by synchronization among the CNN input data partitions.
+As noted in that work [17], the rapidly growing computational power of edge devices, allowing for high CNN throughput, makes memory-throughput trade-off preferred over memory-accuracy trade-off for many state-of-the-art CNN-based applications.
 However, the trade-off offered by this methodology is unbalanced: it often involves more throughput decrease than necessary to fit a CNN-based application into the memory of a target edge device.
-Thus, this methodology involves unnecessary CNN throughput decrease, undesired for many CNN-based applications [8, 10].
+Thus, this methodology involves unnecessary CNN throughput decrease, which is undesired for many CNN-based applications [8, 10].

-Based on the discussion above, we argue that existing work still lacks a CNN memory reuse methodology which:
+Based on the preceding discussion, we argue that existing work still lacks a CNN memory reuse methodology that

-- (1) does not introduce accuracy decrease into CNN-based applications; - (2) is suitable for a wide range of CNN-based applications including multi-CNN applications (applications that utilize several CNNs), CNN-based applications exploiting task-level (pipeline) parallelism and CNN-based applications utilizing CNNs with residual connections; - (3) does not introduce unnecessary throughput reduction to a CNN-based application.
+- (1) does not introduce accuracy decrease into CNN-based applications; - (2) is suitable for a wide range of CNN-based applications including multi-CNN applications (applications that utilize several CNNs), CNN-based applications exploiting task-level (pipeline) parallelism, and CNN-based applications utilizing CNNs with residual connections; - (3) does not introduce unnecessary throughput reduction to a CNN-based application.